YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 2.3.1.
 Users management
-As an team leader
-In order to keep my business data secure
+As the System Administrator of a Qto application instance In order to keep my business data secure
-I want to be able decide which users to which projects will
+I want to be able to add, remove and update users credentials via the web interface without having to worry that regular users will update or see each others credentials.

 ##### 2.3.1.1.
 Add new users to a project
 As an team leader
 In order to be able to add new users into a project
-I want to be able to add them via the UI only by their e-mail address.
+I want to be able to add them via the UI only by their e-mail address required.